varya/varya.github.com/_posts/en/issues/2014-02-25-ym-modular-system.md

 As for real file example, I use a lot YandexMaps API (API of [Yandex.Maps](http://maps.yandex.com/) public service.
-Yandex.Maps API has complex loading scheme and this cannot be done synchroniously.
-This means that I cannot simply link it to a page `<script type="text/javascript" src="url-of-ymaps.js"></script>` and be sure that all teh following scripts will get the API code ready.
+Yandex.Maps API has complex loading scheme and this cannot be done synchronously.
+This means that I cannot simply link it to a page `<script type="text/javascript" src="url-of-ymaps.js"></script>` and be sure that all the following scripts will get the API code ready.
 First I need to wait for the event `ymaps.ready` to fire.

 The project I am working for is quite complex; we have many classes inherited